2lambda123/bartongroup-slivka-bio/README.md

 Downloading slivka-bio
 ======================

-To download slivka-bio, you have two options:
+To download slivka-bio, you have three options:

 1. **Download the zip file**: you can directly download end extract the project as a zip from the following link: